 2. Don’t Stop Moving

-Keeping your body move is the best way to keep the air flowing and preventing the fog to accumulate on the lens.
+Keeping your body moving is the best way to keep the air flowing and prevent the fog to accumulate on the lens.
 There are many goggles these days that come with a battery-powered fan to keep the inside dry and moisture-free.
 These vents let the cold air from outside come inside and throw the hot air inside outside.

 Whether you are on a slow-moving lift or are waiting at the bottom of a hill for a friend if you stop moving you will notice a lot of nagging fog accumulating on your lens.
 Just take your goggles off for a minute to neutralize the temperature of the inside and outside of the goggle lens and put it back on.
 You do not have to remove it, just lift it up for a couple of seconds and then put it back in place making sure you did not accidentally put snow or wetness inside when you touch it.